sudheerjay/person-handler/README.md

 once you are in personhandler directory please run the following

-"docker build -t personhandler" ->this will build the docker image from our app.jar
+"docker build -t personhandler ." ->this will build the docker image from our app.jar

 "docker image ls" -> to check if the image has been created.